Dr. Patricia Morrissey, President

 Shelia Newman is President of New Editions Consulting, Inc., a government consulting firm specializing in contracts that focus on vulnerable populations, especially people with disabilities.
 Ms. Newman has been in the field of disability for 30 years, directing research studies, developing educational materials and more recently overseeing work on international disability programs.
 She volunteers for and supports numerous disability organizations and has won awards for the company’s inclusion of people with disabilities.
 Ms. Newman has a M.S. in rehabilitation counseling.

 Philip Mason Phillip has worked for over 15 years in fundraising and events management within the charitable sector.
 Specifically he has extensive experience supporting programs focused on inclusion and supporting people with disabilities.
 His work has included activities in both the domestic and international spheres.
-He is Associate Director of Individual Giving for the Disability Rights Fund and the Disability Rights Advocacy Fund, headquartered in Boston.
+He is the Director of Development at North Shore Community Health.

 James McCormick is critical and forward thinking professional who enjoys identifying opportunities and solutions to overcome existing challenges.
 He is passionate about making the world a better place, including equal rights and opportunities for everyone.
 James graduated with a double major in accounting and finance from James Madison University.
 He is a CPA and also has experience with forecasting and budgeting.